📅 Last Updated: September 6, 2024

 Pros Of A HELOC

-• Interest Is Charged On What You Use – With a HELOC, interest is only charged on the amount you borrow.
-Unlike a home equity loan, you don’t have to pay interest on the entire balance, on the amount you use from your credit limit.
+• Interest is charged on what you use – With a HELOC, interest is only charged on the amount you borrow.
+Once you pay back what you’ve withdrawn, no more interest is charged.
+Unlike a home equity loan, you don’t have to pay interest on the entire balance, only the amount you use from your credit limit.

-• Payments Are Flexible – With a HELOC, you can choose to make multiple, partial, or minimum monthly payments until the draw period ends (around 10 years).
-Only once the draw period ended are you obligated to start paying off the principal and interest with regular payments.
+• Flexible payments – With a HELOC, you can choose to make multiple, partial, or minimum monthly payments until the draw period ends (around 10 years).
+Only once the draw period ends are you obligated to start paying off the principal and interest with regular payments.

 Cons Of A HELOC

-• Collateral – If you fail to pay to pay your HELOC, you could lose your home as it’s used as collateral.
+• Collateral – If you fail to pay your HELOC, you could lose your home as it’s used as collateral, as is the case with a home equity loan.

 Note: Loans Canada does not arrange, underwrite or broker mortgages.
 We are a simple referral service.